DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I like Amine and have always wanted him to see success since the release of Caroline back in 2016.
 He&#x27;s gotten his hits, but for some reason, lacks the ability to pull out any more slam dunks and be truly great.
-I think &lt;em&gt;13 Months of Sunshine&lt;/em&gt; exemplifies why pretty well.
+I think *13 Months of Sunshine* exemplifies why pretty well.
 Amine is not in it for the game, he makes music for fun and will continue doing so for fun.
 In comparison to his previous work, however, Amine makes it a point to include themes of... going on vacation.
 Yeah.
 In content, this is the album equivalent of an Adam Sandler tax writeoff.
 The good thing is that he successfully make some fun club songs, but he&#x27;s not getting any critical acclaim with this kind of music anytime soon. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=fgWM__UuQFc" class="listen-link" target="_blank">Listen</a>